carnisj/bcdi/doc/EXAMPLE_POSTPROCESSING.rst

     `phasing_binning` and `preprocessing_binning` are incorrect.

-  -  in case of asymmetric crystal where the orientation is known, and if your crystal looks flipped after interpolation, use the parameter `flip_reconstruction` to use the complex conjugate instead.
+  -  in case of asymmetric crystal where the orientation is known, and if your crystal looks flipped after interpolation, use the parameter `flip_crystal` to use the complex conjugate instead.

   -  `invert_phase` should be True for experimental data.
 This is due to the sign